pk11/heroku-buildpack-typescript/README.md

     -----> Building runtime environment
     ...

-The buildpack will detect your app as Coffeescript if it detects a file matching `src/*.coffee` in your project root.
+The buildpack will detect your app as Typescript if it detects a file matching `*.ts` in your project root.
 It will use NPM to install your dependencies, and vendors a version of the Node.js runtime into your slug.
 The `node_modules` directory will be cached between builds to allow for faster NPM install time.

-You must include Coffeescript in your `package.json`.
-The buildpack does not install Coffeescript automatically in order to allow you to specify your own Coffeescript version.
+You must include Typescript in your `package.json`.
+The buildpack does not install Typescript automatically in order to allow you to specify your own Typescript version.

-Compiled javascript is written to the `target` directory in the slug.
-Your `Procfile` should reference these compiled files like so:
+Compiled javascript is written to the `ts` directory in the slug.

-    web: node target/app.js

 Node.js and npm versions
 ------------------------